microsoft/CCF/doc/users/python_tutorial.rst

     :start-after: SNIPPET: any_client_can_wait
     :lines: 1

-.. warning:: This does not imply that the confidential content of a transaction issued by an authenticated client is visible by an authenticated client.
-Indeed, access control to the confidential resource is handled by the CCF application logic.
+.. warning:: This does not imply that the content of a confidential transaction issued by an authenticated client is visible by an unauthenticated client.
+Access control to the confidential resource is handled by the CCF application logic.

 Finally, the authenticated client can be used to issue ``GET`` requests and verify that the previous messages have successfully been recorded: